We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 A walk along the Fremont Street Experience is total sensory overload.

-The canopied street boasts a whopping 12 million LED lamps and the largest audio-video system in the world!
+The canopied street boasts a whopping 12 million LED lamps and the largest audio-video light show in the world!

 There are always free concerts going on here, so check the calendar to see what’s playing.

-Make sure you catch the Viva Vision light and sound show on the canopy while you’re down here.
+Make sure you catch the Viva Vision light show on the canopy while you’re down here.

 If you need some more thrills, you can take a ride on the SlotZilla zipline.